Which 1app smart control mode should you use?

 Start here if you are not sure.

-Autopilot Value is the most sensible default for a home where EV charging, solar, battery use, and tariff signals all interact.
+Autopilot is the most sensible default for a home where EV charging, solar, battery use, heat demand, and tariff signals all interact.
 It is trying to balance value against reserve and refill risk rather than committing too early to either a very cautious or very aggressive style.

 Use it when: